 - 2 teaspoons baking soda

 - 1. Preheat the oven to 350°F (175°).
-Brush two 9-by-5-by-3-inch (23-by-13-by-8-cm) loaf pans with some of the butter.
-Cut four strips of parchment paper so that you have 2 strips that are 15-by-5 inches and 2 strips that are 14-by-8 inches.
+Brush two 9-by-5-by-3-inch (23-by-13-by-8-cm) loaf pans with some butter.
+Cut 4 strips of parchment paper so that you have 2 strips that are 15-by-5 inches and 2 strips that are 14-by-8 inches.
 Place the 2 long pieces of parchment along the length of the buttered pan and press to adhere.
 Brush the parchment with butter.
 Lay the two wider pieces crosswise on top.
 Brush the parchment with butter.
 Everything must be very well buttered or the bread will stick.

 - 2. Heat the milk, brown sugar, and honey in a medium saucepan over medium heat.
 Stir until the sugar is dissolved, about 5 minutes.
 Remove from the heat and set aside until slightly cooled.

-- 3. To make the batter, in the bowl of a heavy-duty mixer fitted with the paddle, combine the flour, ground fennel, cinnamon, cloves, ginger, and salt.
-In two batches, add the honey mixture and candied ginger.
-Scrape down the sides as needed, and blend on low speed until just combined.
+- 3. In the bowl of a stand mixer fitted with the paddle attachment, combine the flour, ground fennel, cinnamon, cloves, ginger, and salt.
+In 2 batches, add the honey mixture and candied ginger.
+Scrape down the sides as needed and blend on low speed until just combined.

 - 4. In a small liquid measuring cup, combine the egg, egg yolk, and baking soda.
 Stir to combine.
 Add the egg mixture to the batter and beat until well blended.